 Breach Model

 A model of how the red team will breach and gain access to the target system.
 The red team either achieve this by itself (through reconnaissance) or with the assistance of the organization (assume breach scenario / ceded access).
-Typically if the red teamers start with trying to gain access and still has not succeeded after 25% of time passed, they should switch the an assume breach scenario since the engagement is more about testing the security posture of the system rather than looking for vulnerabilities.
+Typically if the red teamers start with trying to gain access and still has not succeeded after 25% of time passed, they should switch to an assume breach scenario since the engagement is more about testing the security posture of the system rather than looking for vulnerabilities.

 Rules of Engagement